metricq/metricq/README.md

 ## Setup clustered development environment with ```docker-compose```

-If you follow the docker compose steps from above, with the additional `docker-compose-cluster.yml` there will be three running RabbitMQ instances, but they do not form a cluster yet.
+If you follow the steps from above instead with `docker-compose-cluster.yml`, three RabbitMQ nodes will be set up.
+On start, they will automatically form a cluster.

 The container names will be (might be different for your specific setup):